roboscienceorg/book/source/Simulation/MotionPlanning.rst

 tell what direction it is.
 How would you navigate to the phone?
 Figuring that I can feel my way, I would start walking towards the phone.
 I keep going as long as there are no obstructions in my way.
-When I meet an obstacle, without sight I can’t make any sophisticated routing decisions.
+When I meet an obstacle, without sight (or a map) I can’t make any sophisticated routing decisions.
 So, I decide to turn right a bit and head that way.
 If that is blocked, then I turn right a bit again.
 I can continue turning right until the path is clear.
 Now I should take a few steps in this direction